 Sitting outside on the curb as a kid, I discovered the wonder of pomegranates.
-The ruby sweet-tart juice ran down my fingers, staining my hands and nails red.
+The ruby sweet-tart liquid from the juicy arils ran down my fingers, staining my hands and nails red.
 And if you weren’t careful, you’d have permanently pink speckled clothes as well.
 Such a strange but wonderful fruit.
-Pomegranates seemed pretty exotic back then.
+Pomegranates seemed pretty exotic then.

-With deep red to pinkish leathery skin, the apple-shaped pomegranate may look difficult to open but it’s not.
-The under water method is quite popular and how I handle them.
+With deep red to pinkish tough skin and inner white membranes, the apple-shaped pomegranate may look difficult to open but it’s not.
+Some people cut them open and whack with a wooden spoon, but that is messy.
+The best way is the under water method.

 - Try avocado pomegranate guacamole, it is terrific!

-- Jazz up plain, vanilla or honey yogurt
+- Jazz up Greek yogurt or ice cream

 - Create a yogurt parfait for breakfast with pomegranate seeds, berries and granola

-- Peel and slice fresh oranges into segments, sprinkle with the seeds and mint for a beautiful winter citrus salad
+- Peel and slice fresh oranges into segments, sprinkle with the seeds and mint for a beautiful salad or dessert.

 - Create a breakfast fruit salad with orange segments, grapefruit segments, bananas, apples, berries, and pomegranate seeds

-- Add a festive touch to a glass of Champagne for the holidays
+- Add a festive touch to a glass of Champagne or sparkling wine

 - Sprinkle the seeds over sautéed chicken breasts

-- Stir into wild rice or wild and brown rice blends along with chopped chives, parsley and chopped nuts for a beautiful and healthy pilaf-style rice
+- Stir into wild rice or wild and brown rice blends along with chopped chives, parsley and chopped nuts for a beautiful and healthy pilaf

 - Add a twist to quinoa Tabouleh salad using pomegranate seeds instead of tomatoes

-- Sprinkle on butternut-apple soup or curried butternut carrot soup.
-The ruby seeds make a beautiful garnish.
+- Sprinkle pomegranate seeds on butternut-apple soup or curried butternut carrot soup as a beautiful garnish.